mlilien/bb-cplusplus/README.md

 ./dobi.sh debug
 ```

+The gdbserver is now ready and waiting for a connection to a gdb debugger.

+##### Setup - IDE (vscode)

 The navigation through the code, display of variables, setting breakpoints, etc., can be done with Visual Studio code or similar IDEs.

-##### Setup - IDE (vscode)

 Before debugging C++ code in Visual Studio Code (vscode) you have to install the extension 'Native Debug` by WebFreak <https://github.com/WebFreak001/code-debug>

 ##### Debug configuration - launch.json